Download PDF

 4.8.
 Predictive maintenance

 Predictive maintenance leverages AI to analyse sensor data and predict component degradation, allowing for timely interventions that prevent unexpected failures.
 Woschank et al. (2020) demonstrated that machine learning models significantly reduce operational costs and enhance reliability in logistics systems[23].
-Mandal et al. (2021) showed the effectiveness of AI-driven predictive models in fault diagnosis and maintenance in advanced logistics systems[13].
+Mandala et al. (2021) showed the effectiveness of AI-driven predictive models in fault diagnosis and maintenance in advanced logistics systems[13].
 By integrating predictive maintenance strategies, transportation managers can schedule maintenance activities more effectively, thereby reducing downtime and ensuring continuous operation of transportation networks.

 4.9.
 Cybersecurity